cooperrunyan/CR8/asm/README.md

 ### Instruction Encoding

 - Instructions are 2-4 bytes long.
-- First byte of the instruction looks like `ZXXXXXYY`, where:
+- First byte of the instruction looks like `ZZXXXXYY`, where:
   - `Z`: Empty
   - `X`: Instruction code (see above)
   - `Y`: Argument type